 English and Language Arts

-Climate Storytelling Guide - Have your students write children's stories about climate change!
+Climate Storytelling Guide - A guide on writing children's stories about climate change!

 Articles (some with assignments!)

 Miami is Flooding (The Siege of Miami by Elizabeth Kolbert) and Attached Assignment

 More coming soon!
 Let us know if you have any great articles and assignments!